-In terms of RPK, the Top 15 airline groups accounted for 62.9% of the world’s total RPK in February 2021 and declined by –70.2% compared to 2019.
-This decline was 4.5 percentage points smaller than the fall in world’s average RPK, with all airlines in the Top 15 posting contractions.
+In terms of RPK, the Top 15 airline groups accounted for 45.2% of the world’s total RPK in February 2022 and declined by –37.5% compared to 2019.
+This decline was 7.6 percentage points smaller than the fall in world’s average RPK.
+February rankings fluctuated, particularly amongst the European airlines.

 Acronyms: ACI: Airports Council International; ASK: Available Seat-Kilometres; IATA: International Air Transport Association; FTK: Freight Tonne-Kilometres; LF: Passenger Load Factor; OAG: Official Airline Guide; RPK: Revenue Passenger-Kilometres; UNWTO: World Tourism Organization; YoY: Year-on-year; YTD: Year-to-date.